abetusk/dev/wiki/Is-It-Really-Open.md

 Is It Really Open
 ===

-From the Wikipedia entry on [Open Source Modeling](https://en.wikipedia.org/wiki/Open-source_model):
+From the Wikipedia entry on the [Open Source Model](https://en.wikipedia.org/wiki/Open-source_model):

 > Open source promotes universal access via an open-source
 > or free license to a product's design or blueprint, and